of 3

 As a consequence, the customer experience radically improves and satisfaction levels climb significantly, which directly influences loyalty and retention levels.
 When customers have a simple task, any delay can be frustrating and receiving prompt answers makes all the difference.

-Chatbot limitations when providing complex customer support
+Conversational AI when providing complex customer support

 For many banking customers, a private messaging channel will provide the most convenient point of contact.
 Unlike with simple queries, speed is not necessarily the most important requirement.
 While a credit union or retail banking messenger can be instant – many customers are happy with asynchronous support as they would with an SMS or WhatsApp if the quality of the advice is better.